 If you make a change in a non-default medium or in a media query, you see it only in that place.

-If you were to open the print medium and change the font color for the h1 style to blue, that color will be used for that medium.
-However, the h1 style will continue to be displayed in red for the default, CustomA, and CustomB mediums.
+If you were to change the font color for the h1 style to blue in the print medium, that color will be used for that medium.
+However, the h1 style will continue to be displayed in dark red for the default, CustomA, and CustomB mediums.

 Note: To access the mediums and media queries provided by Flare (print, tablet, mobile), you might need to make sure the Hide Inherited option in the local toolbar of the Stylesheet Editor is not selected.
 However, this is not necessary once you make an explicit change in one of those mediums or media queries; after that, it will show up in the Medium drop-down whether you use the Hide Inherited option or not.

 Page layouts render content using the print medium settings in the stylesheet.

 Let's say you have a style class called "p.Section" and you apply it to the text you have in a header frame in a page layout.
 In the default style medium, the font color for this style is red, but in the print medium it is black.
 It makes more sense to display the font for a page layout based on the print medium, because that medium will most likely be used in the print-based output.
 Therefore, the text displays as black in the page layout.

 Different mediums (and media queries) in a stylesheet are set apart by the @media rule and sets of curly brackets.
 This can be seen when you open the stylesheet source file; to do this, navigate to the CSS file in the Content Explorer, right-click on it, and select Open with > Internal Text Editor.